Naturally Sweetened Pumpkin Protein Balls

 Ultra-satisfying with a smooth texture and rich pumpkin spice flavor, these pumpkin protein balls are a fun fall snack or healthy dessert!
-They’re quick and easy to make and full of simple, healthy ingredients you probably already have on hand.
+They’re quick and easy to make and full of simple, healthy ingredients.

 Glass bowl filled with round, textured pumpkin protein balls on a striped cloth.
 The backdrop includes a large, blurred orange pumpkin, creating a cozy autumn vibe.